sunkarapk/flatiron-cli-ok/README.md

 ```

 ## Usage
-At its core `flatiron-cli-ok` is a broadway-compatible plugin which can be used by any [flatiron](https://flatironjs.org) application
+At its core `flatiron-cli-ok` is a broadway-compatible plugin which can be used by any [flatiron](https://flatironjs.org) cli application

 ```js
 var flatiron = require('flatiron')